 P.S.
 If you are looking for ways to serve and love others in this season, please consider these possibilities:

-– If you can, consider giving blood to the Community Blood Center and ask them to credit your gift to the PPC Blood Drive on May 3rd.
+– If you can, consider giving blood to the Community Blood Center and ask them to credit your gift to the indefinitely postponed PPC Blood Drive.
 Blood is sorely needed at this time and if you can help, your donation will be put to good use.

 – We also encourage financial contributions to PPC’s Community Assistance fund.
 While our community reels from closures and job losses, this fund is our best means of supporting those with emergency financial needs.
 To give to Community Assistance, simply mail a check to the church and designate ‘Community Assistance’ in the memo line.

 – Please maintain your financial support of PPC’s general ministries.
 During this time, we are committed to remaining as open as we can and serving our community with all the energy we can muster.
-You can support our ongoing work by mailing a check to the church; setting up a recurring donation through automatic bill-pay with your bank; or giving through the online tool at the bottom of this page.
+You can support our ongoing work by mailing a check to the church; setting up a recurring donation through automatic bill-pay with your bank; or giving through the online tool below.